-Our results, disagree with those of Jones (31), who reported that water deficits delay flowering in perennials.
-Adaptive shifts in the timing of flowering are well known to occur in annuals as a result of water stress (47, 43, 4, 31, 49).
-For example, water stress accelerated the transition to flowering in Bromus fasciculatus C. Presl. (by 1-2 days) and in Brachypodium distachyon (L.) Beauv. (by 4-6 days); and diaspore maturation in these species (4); it advanced flowering by up to a week in Triticum aestivum cv.
+reported that water deficits tended to delay flowering in perennials.
+Adaptive shifts in the timing of flowering are well known to occur in annuals as a result of water stress conditions (47, 43, 4, 31, 49).
+For example, water stress accelerated the transition to flowering in Bromus fasciculatus C. Presl. (by 1-2 days) and in Brachypodium distachyon (L.) Beauv. (by 4-6 days), and diaspore maturation in these species (4), and advanced flowering by up to a week in Triticum aestivum cv.
 Gabo (2).
-Time to heading was also 3.5 days shorter under rainfed than under irrigated conditions in Triticum aestivum L. in a Mediterranean environment (53).
-Under terminal drought, other studies show a positive correlation between early heading and grain yield in Pennisetum americanum (L.) Leeke and Hordeum vulgare L. (8, 54).
-The ability of plants to alter the phenotypic expression of their genotype in response to the environment may enhance individual plant capacity to survive and reproduce (50).
+Time to heading was also 3.5 days shorter on average under rainfed than under irrigated conditions in Triticum aestivum L. in a Mediterranean environment (53).
+Under terminal drought, other studies have shown a positive correlation between early heading and grain yield in Pennisetum americanum (L.) Leeke and Hordeum vulgare L. (8, 54).
+The ability of plants to alter the phenotypic. expression of their genotype in response to the environment may enhance the individual plant's capacity to survive and reproduce (50).